shakes76/PatternAnalysis-2023/recognition/ViT-challenge-6-47028643/README.md

 ---

 ### Predictions
-The model outputs a probability score between 0 and 1, where a higher score indicates a higher likelihood of Alzheimer's Disease.
+The model outputs a classification closer to 0 or 1 - for 1 (or near 1) indicates a classification Alzheimer's Disease.

 ---